-Students are encouraged to collaborate with their committee to generate individual development plans that consider the strengths and challenges of the student and the students' career goals.
+Students are encouraged to collaborate first with their chair and their committee to generate individual development plans that consider the strengths and challenges of the student and the students' career goals.
 Faculty advisors and students are encouraged to review the materials available in MSU Guidelines for Graduate Student Mentoring and Advising, paying particular attention to those mentoring and advising areas identified as the essential responsibilities of students, faculty, and units.